 Gen. Lew Wallace Study & Museum

-Before authoring the best selling novel “Ben Hur, A Tale of the Christ” in 1880, Lew Wallace had a successful military career as a Union General during and after the Civil War.
-His retirement years spent writing afforded him the opportunity in 1895-98 to build his “pleasure house for my soul” in a garden setting near his home.
+Before authoring the best-selling novel “Ben Hur, A Tale of the Christ” in 1880, Lew Wallace had a successful military career as a Union General during and after the Civil War.
+His retirement years spent writing afforded him the opportunity in 1895-98 to build a “pleasure house for my soul” in a garden setting near his home.
 There he pursued his many interests, including history, art, inventions, music, and serious scholarship in classical cultures.

 Upon his death in 1905, the Studio was opened to the public for tours and in 1941 was acquired by a local group and donated to the City of Crawfordsville.
 In 1976 the site was declared a National Historic Landmark.
 In 1997 the City created the non-profit Lew Wallace Study Preservation Society to preserve and operate the site.

 Over the years the exterior of the unique neo-classical gem had been faithfully preserved, but its interior decoration had been lost to misguided improvements and over-painting of decorative arts that originally graced the dome and walls.
-But archival sources had cited the effect of decorative vignettes, so in 2011 the Society applied for $9,000 from the Jeffris Heartland Fund to support half the cost of an historic structures report.
+But archival sources had cited the effect of decorative vignettes, so in 2011 the Society applied for a Jeffris Heartland Fund grant to support half the cost of an Historic Structures Report.

 Crawfordsville, Indiana